gvisona/ML_Notebooks/README.md

 # ML_Notebooks

-This repository contains jupyter notebooks that explore different topics in Machine Learning
+This repository contains jupyter notebooks that explore different topics in Machine Learning.